top of page

 • lscole

-Cell division activity is highly tissue-dependent.
-Some tissues are high-turnover, meaning their cells divide continuously.
-These include bone marrow, the lining of the gut, the surface of the skin, and hair follicles--all tissues exposed to constant wear.
-Cells in other tissues divide rarely or not at all including neurons, cardiac muscle cells and most retinal cells.
+The importance and rate of cell division varies dramatically from one tissue to another.
+Some tissues are high-turnover.
+Their cells divide continuously.
+These include bone marrow, the lining of the gut, the surface of the skin, and hair follicles--tissues exposed to constant wear.
+Other cells divide rarely or not at all, including those I just mentioned.

-All of this renewal depends on a single recurring process: the cell cycle.
-In this chapter I'll be reviewing the cell cycle: the sequence of events cells go through when they're dividing.
+All of this growth, renewal, and repair depends on a single recurring process: the cell cycle.

 The cell cycle